Mission and Strategic Goals

 Education and Training of Students & Clinical Trainees

 Improve the education and training of Stanford students (undergraduate, medical and graduate) and Medical Center trainees (residents, clinical fellows and postdoctoral scholars) using ISL.

 Improve care delivery and operational outcomes throughout Stanford Medicine, Stanford Health Care, Stanford Children’s Health, the VA Palo Alto, and Stanford University Medical Indemnity and Trust Insurance Company (SUMIT) by improving the individual and teamwork skills of healthcare personnel.

 Use ISL techniques for explicit assessment/testing of skills, knowledge, and performance of students, trainees, and experienced personnel.

 Promote, support and conduct fundamental research and evaluation about ISL and to use the ISL techniques as a research tool.

-5. Provide ISL Learning to External Experienced Clinicians
+Provide Immersive Learning to External Experienced Clinicians

 Improve the clinical skills (both “technical” and “non-technical”) of healthcare personnel, as individuals and in teams, through ISL.